m-i-n-a-r/birday/README.md

 - Easily backup and restore your saved events!
 - insert an event manually, just specifying a name, an optional surname and a date (with optional year)
 - Choose your favorite events to see detailed information about them and a countdown for each one
-- Tap on an event to see every possible detail
+- Tap on an event to see every possible detail and the available actions
 - The birthdays are also automagically backed up in cloud by Google Play Services when the app is installed from Play Store
 - A huge set of randomly generated stats (zodiac, average age and a lot more) when more than 5 events are inserted
 - Easily delete, modify and share the saved events!
 - A nice searchbar, to quickly search a person in the saved events
 - Quick apps launcher
 - Light and dark themes (Android 10 dark mode supported)
-- Selectable accent (no app restart needed)
+- Selectable accent (no app restart needed, 12 choices)
 - Shimmer effect, because why not
 - Name first or surname first
 - Beautiful animations (and animated notification icon)
-- Multiwindow support
+- Multiwindow / freeform support
-- Splashscreen and app intro
+- Animated splashscreen and app intro
+- Small and optimized 5MB size

 ## Screenshots
 <p align='center'>